aiven/devportal/docs/products/postgresql/howto/setup-logical-replication.rst

 Manage inactive or lagging replication slots
 --------------------------------------------

-Inactive or lagging replication could cause problems in a database, like an ever increasing disk usage not associated to any growth of the amount of data in the database.
-Fulfilling the disk causes the database instance to stop serving clients thus a loss of service.
+Inactive or lagging replication could cause problems in a database, like an ever-increasing disk usage not associated to any growth of the amount of data in the database.
+Filling the disk causes the database instance to stop serving clients and thus a loss of service.

 1. Assess the replication slots status via ``psql``::